 Implementation in practice

 This course covers the complete potato chain.
-It addresses the role of public and private organizations – and partnerships between them – in breeding, variety development, seed production, agribusiness and marketing.
-Furthermore, this course gives access to the latest insights of the world’s leading Dutch knowledge organizations and private companies around the potato sector.
+It addresses the role of public and private organisations – and partnerships between them – in breeding, variety development, seed production, agribusiness and marketing.
+Furthermore, this course gives access to the latest insights of the world’s leading Dutch knowledge organisations and private companies around the potato sector.

 Course activities will comprise lectures, discussions, group work, case studies, excursions and field trips.
 Each of the components of the course has been specially designed to give you sufficient insight in potato value chains.
 And more importantly, this course creates a unique opportunity to learn from your peers around the world and share experiences with other potato enthusiasts.